Guide

 Retire and re-join

-From 1 April 2023, employees who have taken their pension from the 1995 section of the NHS Pension Scheme and return to work in the NHS will be able to join the 2015 scheme and build up further pension if they wish.
+From 1 April 2023, employees who have taken their pension from the 1995 Section of the NHS Pension Scheme and return to work in the NHS will be able to join the 2015 Scheme and build up further pension if they wish.

 This will enable employers to provide a more valuable reward offer to attract and retain their most experienced staff.

-Prior to these changes being introduced, employees who had taken their pension from the 1995 section were not eligible to re-join the NHS Pension Scheme on returning to work in the NHS.
+Prior to these changes being introduced, employees who had taken their pension from the 1995 Section were not eligible to re-join the NHS Pension Scheme on returning to work in the NHS.
 Many employed pensioners may be members of an alternative pension arrangement, for example, the National Employment Savings Trust (NEST), or may not contribute to a pension scheme.

 Employers are not required to automatically enrol these employees into the NHS Pension Scheme.
-However, employers must set up membership for any employees who take up the option to join the 2015 scheme and may need to end their membership to any alternative pension arrangement.
+However, employers must set up membership for any employees who take up the option to join the 2015 Scheme and may need to end their membership to any alternative pension arrangement.

-Employees who retire and return on or after 1 April 2023 should be contractually enrolled into the 2015 scheme on the first day of their employment, in the same way as any other new starter.
+Employees who retire and return on or after 1 April 2023 should be contractually enrolled into the 2015 Scheme on the first day of their employment, in the same way as any other new starter.

 Employers should continue to use the NHS Pension Scheme as the default scheme for contractual enrolment and automatic enrolment.

-Flexible working for staff in the later stages of their career
+The importance of flexible working for staff in the later stages of their career

 The definition of retirement is changing and broadening.
 Many employees are considering how they can gradually adjust their working patterns to achieve a healthy work-life balance and a smoother transition from their working life into retirement.
 This shift towards retiring flexibly leaves behind the expectation that retirement means permanently leaving the workplace and employment, or that full time work should immediately be replaced with full time retirement.